ClickCease

 Our law firm has an outstanding team of legal professionals who work every case down to the last detail.
 Our California employment attorneys are also skilled trial lawyers and regularly take cases to trial.

 Having superior legal representation when taking legal action against your employer is the smartest thing you can do.
-The lawyers at Bisnar Chase have almost 4 decades of experience winning employment rights and employment law cases.
+The lawyers at Bisnar Chase have more than four decades of experience winning employment rights and employment law cases.

 Experiencing a violation from your employer can not only be highly frustrating and financially devastating, but it can also cause depression, PTSD, and emotional and interpersonal communication problems.
 These significant impacts on your personal life can be utterly traumatic and can rip families apart.

-Don’t settle for a labor & employee rights lawyer who refuses to try your case, or simply settle with your employer.
-Read the summaries of the different categories of employment law below.
+Don’t settle for a labor and employee rights lawyer who refuses to try your case, or simply settle with your employer.

 Wage and Hour Law Violations